markwise/react-create-form/README.md

 ### form[field].value

-Type: String | Array

-Default: The value set in the field definition object.

-The value will be an array if the HTML form element type is select-multiple, otherwise a string.
+An array if the HTML form element type is select-multiple, otherwise a string.
+The initial value is set in the field's definition entry.

 ```javascript
 let {form, onChange} = this.props